 The competition in craft chocolate is tough.
 With craft chocolate on the rise, new makers have to stand out.
 If you are browsing a selection of chocolate bars and the chocolate bar doesn't stand out, are you going to try it?
 Probably not.
 It's especially tough because a majority of craft chocolate makers make great packaging designs already.

 So the chocoholic saw the bar?
 What's next?
-Well, if the design captured them they will pick up the bar for a closer look.
+Well, if the design catches the buyer's attention, they will pick up the bar for a closer look.

 Fortunately, similar to design, most craft chocolate makers are using unique packaging already.

 Again, the feel of the bar just like the design has to match the price point.
 It goes hand in hand.